CytRx

 CytRx Corp. is a biopharmaceutical research and development oncology company based in Los Angeles, California.

 The CytRx oncology pipeline includes clinical trials involving their lead drug aldoxorubicin.
 Aldoxorubicin (formerly INNO-206) is a modified form of doxorubicin, the popular anthracycline chemotherapeutic agent known as "red death".

 Anthracyclines are a class of drugs that are among the most commonly used agents in the treatment of cancer.
 Doxorubicin, the first anthracycline to gain approval, has demonstrated efficacy in a wide variety of cancers including breast cancer, lung cancer, sarcomas, and lymphomas.
 However, doxorubicin is associated with side effects such as myelosuppression, gastrointestinal disorders, mucositis, stomatitis, cumulative cardiotoxicity and extravasation.

 General

 CytRx plans to expand its pipeline of oncology candidates at its laboratory facilities in Freiburg, Germany, based on novel linker technologies that can be utilized with multiple chemotherapeutic agents and may allow for greater concentration of drug at tumor sites.

 Aldoxorubicin

 Aldoxorubicin (formerly INNO-206) is a tumor-targeted doxorubicin conjugate.
 Specifically, it is the (6-Maleimidocaproyl) hydrazone of doxorubicin.
 Essentially, this chemical name describes doxorubicin (DOXO) attached to an acid sensitive linker (EMCH).

 Completed preclinical and clinical trials (see below) indicate that this novel agent has attributes that improve on native doxorubicin including reduction of adverse events, improvement in efficacy and the ability to reach the tumor more quickly.
-CytRx has out-licensed aldoxorubicin to NantCell as of 2017.